MaBa90/weatherchallenge/README.md

 1. LocalCSVFile
 Class which inherits the LocalFileLoader class and implements the CSVTableOperator interface to load a locally stored CSV file and access it's data.
 2. MinColDiffCSVInt
-Class which implements the FileOperation interface and inherits the CSVColumnOperation class in order to represent a reusable column based FileOperation which is executed on a CSV file.
+Class which inherits the CSVColumnOperation and therefore implements the FileOperation interface in order to represent a reusable column based FileOperation which is executed on a CSV file.
 It calculates and returns the row-wise value (only Integers) difference of two given columns and finds the row with the minimum (absolute) difference.

 Tests have been added during implementation and in advance.